-LAW 2221 Legal Environment of Business (3)
+LAW 2221 Legal Environment of Business (3) This course is an introduction to the fundamental concepts, principles, and rules of law and equity that apply to business activities.
+This course provides an overview of law in general, the American legal system, federal and state court judicial, and administrative procedures.
+The course may also include constitutional law, business ethics, contracts, products liability, sales and commercial paper.

-This course is an introduction to the fundamental concepts, principles, and rules of law and equity that apply to business activities.
-This course pro vides an overview of law in general, the American legal system, federal and state court procedures, effects on law-making by legislative, judicial, and administrative procedures.
-The course may also include constitutional law, business ethics, con tracts, products liability, sales and commercial pa per.
 All business majors must complete this course with a grade of C or better.

-LAW 3323 Legal and Ethical Aspects of Competition For Entrepreneurs (3)
+Legal and Ethical Aspects of Competition LAW 3323 For Entrepreneurs (3) This course is designed to go beyond LAW 2221

-This course is designed to go beyond LAW 2221 (Legal Environment of Business) and to provide an opportunity to explore in-depth the types of legal and ethical issues that entrepreneurs, small business owners, and family business owners encounter in the worlds of domestic and international aspects of competition.
+(Legal Environment of Business) and to provide an opportunity to explore in-depth the types of legal and ethical issues that entrepreneurs, small business owners, and family business owners encounter in the worlds of domestic and international aspects of competition.